Swastik-Singh/random_users/README.md

-# random_users
+# Random Users

-Fetch random users from API and display in tabular represenation using NodeJs and ReactJs
+Fetch random users from API and display in tabular representation using NodeJs and ReactJs